katjam/tech-exeter-try-elm/PITCHME.md

 Note:

-- Senior developer at Neontribe.
-Been working with web technologies for 10 years - but less computer scientist - more a person who just likes making stuff - and using code to do that.
+- Senior dev at Neontribe.
+Working with web techn 10 years - not computer scientist/ engineer
+- just like making stuff - use code.
-- Never thought of myself as a frontend dev - because I can't do visual design - most of my coding experience is in writing backends and APIs in php.
-But as more and more logic handled in browser - lines are blurring.
+- Never thought of myself as a frontend dev - because I can't do visual design - most coding in backends and APIs in php.
 - Last year I ended up leading a project that turned out not to need a backend... so I chose Elm

 +++

 ## I like making stuff that helps

-IMAGE - piles of help

 Note:

 - Generally optimistic
-- I don't mind who or what it helps as long as the help goes towards lessening the overall help needed in the universe - giving help to bad or giving bad help creates the need for more and more help to be given.

 - Learn by doing
-- In practice that means - I like to jump right in try first and fail later... then try again
+- In practice that means - I like to jump right try, fail... then try again
 - I love javascript
-- It would surprise my colleagues to hear that - So explain The runnnig of javascript - xxx the equality, freedom it creates by a core of universally supported standard on majority of our devices xxx...
-I do not like reading or writing javascript.
+- It would surprise my colleagues to hear that - the running of js - equality, freedom it creates by having a core of universally supported standard on majority of our devices
+- I do not like reading or writing javascript
 - Believe in open source, open minded
 - Collaboration and sharing for progress and inclusion